Miley Cyrus Just Gave Cody Simpson A Buzzcut In Quarantine

-Thanks to the inevitable boredom that comes with social distancing, many of us are fighting the urge to cut bangs or try a new hair color while self-isolating at home.
+Thanks to the inevitable boredom that comes with social distancing, many of us are fighting the urge to cut a fringe or try a new hair colour while self-isolating at home.
 Some, on the other hand, are using it as an excuse to break out the scissors and clippers — including celebrities.
-For example, Dua Lipa and Rosalía both chopped bangs, Pink took updating her pixie cut into her own hands, and now Cody Simpson is getting in on the trend.
+For example, Dua Lipa and Rosalía both chopped themselves a fringe, Pink took updating her pixie cut into her own hands, and now Cody Simpson is getting in on the trend.

 The Australian singer shared a time-lapse of Miley Cyrus shaving his shaggy 'do into a buzzcut on Instagram yesterday.
 Of course, considering the couple gets inked together on the regular, it's not exactly the most drastic change, but it appears that it was more than just a boredom quarantine cut.